Thank you for your message. We will contact you shortly.

-- Monetary stimulus and low rates are boosting economic activity as conditions continue to stabilize.
+- Monetary stimulus and low rates continue to boost economic activity despite softer economic data.

-- Treasury yields have increased moderately.
-Technical factors and potential policy changes damp municipal bond sensitivity to rising rates.
+- Technical factors and potential tax changes could dampen municipal bond sensitivity to rising rates.

 The evolving fixed income market environment Key 2021 themes

-- Global growth broadens as Europe and emerging markets improve.
+- Global growth remains strong in developed and emerging markets

-- Prefer diversified overweight to spread sectors with a focus on mid-quality credit assets.
+- Diversified overweight to spread sectors with preference for credit risk over duration risk

-- Declining default forecasts and improving fundamentals benefit credit sectors.
+- Low defaults and improving fundamentals benefit credit sectors